joseAf28/PlasmaCDAE/README.md

 **Figure 1c** isolates where extra capacity pays off by varying only one sub‑network at a time: Baseline direct map (blue), Map‑net scaling within CDAE (orange), and Core‑net (autoencoder) scaling within CDAE (green).
 The x-axis corresponds to the total number of architecture parameters.

-**Figure 1d** then shows these relative gains versus the baseline: enlarging the map net drives up to $\sim 20 \%$ RMSE improvement, whereas adding the same budget to the core net gives only up to $\sim 10\%$.
+**Figure 1d** then shows these relative gains versus the baseline: enlarging the map net drives at least $\sim 20 \%$ RMSE improvement, whereas adding the same budget to the core net gives at least $\sim 10\%$.

 **Figure 1e** sweeps the noise‐schedule levels in CDAE training (from $2$ up to $8$ of the standard $10$ between $10^{-4}$ and $0.3$).
 The gain steadily rises, from $\sim 7\%$ to $\sim 25\%$ , as more noise steps are included, underscoring the value of a progressive conditional denoising model.